l-io-n/AI-Resources/Research and Testing/Simple Context 2 Guide.md

 ###### Scene and Perspective
 Commands for loading different scenes and switching control over the player character, with examples.
 * `/you John` switches the user POV and control to the character "John" (only use with 2nd person perspective).
-* `/notes` opens the global author's/editor's notes menu.
 * `/s` or `/scene Chapter 1` opens the scene creation/editing menu for scene with the label "Chapter 1".
-* `/l` or `/load Chapter 1` loads the scene and executes any text to prompt as per configuration in the scene menu.
+* `/load Chapter 1` loads the scene and executes any text to prompt as per configuration in the scene menu.
 <br />Note that `/load!
 Chapter 1` with that exclaimation point loads the scene WITHOUT executing any text to prompt.

 ###### Graphical Menu Navigation